Bank line is a black nylon cord/twine that is similar to tennis court netting. It’s exceptionally strong, UV resistant, and inexpensive.

 Think lashing most anything, tent or tarp guy lines, clothesline, trellis for the garden, hanging a food bag, primitive shelter construction . . .

-The bank cord I got is “tarred”, which is about what it sounds like.
+Bank cord is “tarred”, which is about what it sounds like.
 The cord has a thin layer of sticky tar-stuff.
 This helps knots to be more secure It has a mild petroleum-like smell, which goes away shortly after you open the bag.

 The stickiness is not annoying at all.
 It doesn’t come off on your fingers, just has a mild tacky feel to it.